TKESuperDave/PayaServices/Authorization Gateway/Web Methods/Certification Methods/AuthGatewayCertification.md

 **Input**:
-- Accepts an XML string called a data packet that must conform to the new terminal application schema.
+- Accepts an XML string called a data packet that must conform to the terminals schema provided in the certification Terminal Settings.

 **Output**:
 - Outputs an XML string.